vrbin90s/laravel-mini-CRM/README.md

 # Mini-CRM
-This project was given as a test by the company to showcase some of my skills and knowledge for the Junior Developer position.
-It was a fun project, and I was very happy to participate.
-Hopefully, you will find this project useful to your needs! :mortar_board:
+This project aims to test Junior Developers Skills and Knowledge.
+I received this task from one of the companies and was asked to participate.
+I had a bit of fun, so I thought I'm going to share it with you all too:) Hopefully, you will find this project helpful!
+Feel free to take this project to the next level :mortar_board:

 This project was built with Laravel v9.17.0